 Impact assessment of existing commercial and non-commercial forestry works will be conducted throughout the range of each species.
-Agreements for the long-term management of these species will then be discussed, developed and implemented with the FPB, Forestry Tasmania and private forestry stakeholders.
-Where possible, these agreements will be integrated within agreed broader scale operational management strategies, including ongoing monitoring of long term survey sites.
+Based upon this, a management agreement will be developed with Forestry Tasmania and private landholders for the long term management of these species.
+Where possible, this will be integrated within agreed broader scale operational management strategies, including ongoing monitoring of long term survey sites.